Aphyla/chainlink-csr/offchain/README.md

 ## License

-MIT License - see LICENSE file for details.
+Apache License, Version 2.0 - see LICENSE file for details.